halveez/ec601_a1_proj12/README.md

 ### Open Source Implementations

-Fortunately, there are many openly available guides and courses for multi-sepctral image analysis, with a particulary detailed option being the Earth Data Analytics Online Certificate.
+Fortunately, there are many openly available guides and courses for multi-spectral image analysis, with a particularly detailed option being the Earth Data Analytics Online Certificate.
 Among other topics, this course includes a section on multi-spectral remote sensing, with many additional references for further learning[[11]](#11).

 OpenDroneMap is an open source toolkit that in 2020 recently added support for multi-spectral imaging.
 Building upon this, FIELDimageR is an R package designed to take drone images from agricultural settings and perform crop analysis, including multi-spectral imaging for the use of vegetation growth, soil disturbance, and water retention.
 FIELDimageR even includes functions to remove clouds and weeds from composite images[[12]](#12).